SJ23 Tech Tip A01, (Updated 2017-09-05) Bob Schimmel, Betsy Schultz & Randy Cook | |

 minimize hot cold cycling from the sun.
 A bearing exposed to the

-sun will always run warmer than a bearing in the shade. ________________________ TOP ________________________ TIRES - Many trailer have old tires with lots of tread.
-The problem with these tires is they age out before they wear out.
-Typically they are more than 10 years old with only about 1000 miles.
-Read this and consider new tires before hauling your boat.
+sun will always run warmer than a bearing in the shade. ________________________ TOP ________________________ TIRES - Many trailers have old tires with lots of tread.
+The problem with these tires is they age out well before they wear out; usually from the inside out.
+This is why they still look good from the outside.
+Typically they are >10 years old with only about 1000 miles (1500 KMs) of wear.
+For example, I haul Panache's trailer only 130 Km / year.
+This is pittance, to say the least and I have started to occasionally tow it further to test everything!
+Read the following and consider new tires before hauling your boat.
 "Test data performed by the National Highway Traffic Safety Administration (“NHTSA”) proves that after a tire reaches six years of age, the chances of catastrophic tread separation increase substantially.
 A tire’s biggest foes are heat and oxygen.
 Over time they break down a tire’s adhesive bond between the various layers of the laminate structure.
 This phenomenon is known as thermo-oxidative degradation.
 Thus, tires older than 6 years that have been exposed to prolonged heat and oxygen, cause the tire to become a safety risk.
 Consequently, any such tire should be removed from service and destroyed.
 To determine the age of your tires, read the D.O.T. code adjacent to the bead of the tire.
 The last four digits of the D.O.T. code show the week and year of manufacture.
 For example, the last 4 digits of a D.O.T. code end in “0806."
 This tells you this tire was manufactured in the 8th week of 2006.
 When purchasing new tires for your vehicle, you should always check the D.O.T. code.
 If the tire was manufactured more than six months ago, consider asking for newer tires.
 Even though a tire has never been used, thermo oxidative degradation affects it."
 Betsy Schultz The other obvious thing you can do is to cover the tires to protect them from UV damage.
-Its important even in winter. ________________________ TOP ________________________ RIM STYLE - A HUB MOUNTED
+Its important, even in winter.

 center rim is superior to a lug mounted rim because the weight is